fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-linux-lab.md

 In this codelab, you will learn

-* how to use the iperf programm
+* how to use the iperf3 programm
-* how to generate workload with iperf
+* how to generate workload with iperf3

 ### What you will need:

 In this codelab, you will need the following tools:

-* iperf
+* iperf3

 ### Scenario